 However, workshop attendees noted that the region has been unable to keep up with the increased demand for housing.
-This was attributed by stakeholders to a lack of coordinated planning, which has pushed lower income households out of the market, as well as an increase in short-term holiday accommodation driving a shortage of long-term rental properties.
+This was attributed by stakeholders to a lack of coordinated planning, which has pushed lower income households out of the market, as well as an increase in short-term holiday accommodation driving a shortage of long-term rental properties and unlocking of residential land.
 The lack of housing supply and affordability has also seen residents throughout the region shouldered to the margins of communities, contributing to a growing socioeconomic divide across the Central Coast.
-Stakeholders expressed the view that there is a strong need to collaborate on housing solutions from both the private and public sectors.
+Stakeholders expressed a view that there is a strong need to collaborate on housing solutions from both the private and public sectors.
+Affordable housing solutions in areas that allow key workers to live close to jobs was also highlighted.